 We also take kids on nature walks around Browning Mill Pond to teach them about plants and animals that are found in pond-side settings.
 They walk over the dam that connected the pond to the former trout hatchery and check out an old stone structure along the way.

 Another fun and educational activity is macroinvertebrate sampling in Roaring Brook, which flows into Browning Mill Pond.
 The kids don waders, grab some nets and buckets, and see what they can catch.
-Then, they gather around Program Director Denise Poyer and identify what they find.
+Then, they gather around Program Director Denise Poyer (retired) and identify what they find.